corpnewt/CPUFriendFriend/README.md

 # CPUFriendFriend

-This Py script will inspect the frequency vectors of the X86PlatformPlugin plist matching your SMBIOS configuration and leverage acidanthera's CPUFriend ResourceConverter to help you optimize your power management configuration.
+This Py script will inspect the frequency vectors of the X86PlatformPlugin plist matching your SMBIOS configuration and leverage Acidanthera's CPUFriend ResourceConverter to help you optimize your power management configuration.

+This script only generates the CPUFriendDataProvider.kext and ssdt_data.dsl/.aml files - those still **require** Acidanthera's [CPUFriend](https://github.com/acidanthera/CPUFriend) kext to function.

 ## Low Frequency Mode (LFM)